ericvera/whatsapp-cloudapi/packages/cli/README.md

 wa-emulator start --number 15550123456 \
   --webhook-url http://localhost:8080/webhook \
   --webhook-secret my-secret-key

+# With media persistence - import only
+wa-emulator start --number 15550123456 --import ./emulator-data

+# With media persistence - import and export to same location
+wa-emulator start --number 15550123456 --import ./emulator-data --export-on-exit

+# With media persistence - import and export to different locations
+wa-emulator start --number 15550123456 --import ./old-data --export-on-exit ./new-data

+# Export only (no import)
+wa-emulator start --number 15550123456 --export-on-exit ./emulator-data
 ```

 **Note:** Webhook configuration (both `--webhook-url` and `--webhook-secret`) is required to use the `simulate` command for testing incoming messages.

+**Media Persistence:** Use `--import` to load previously saved media metadata and `--export-on-exit` to save media metadata on shutdown.
+This allows media state to persist across emulator restarts for long-term testing scenarios.

 ### Check Status